aloicerains/alx-low_level_programming/0x1C-makefiles/README.md

 #### Tasks
 The following tasks are included in this directory.

-* [ ] 0. make -f 0-Makefile: Creatin the first Makefile with the executable `school` name.
+* [ ] 0. make -f 0-Makefile: Creating the first Makefile with the executable `school` name.
+* [ ] 1. make -f 1-Makefile: Using variables CC and SRC to create executable file `school`